 Stage 9.
 The Contractor, with the Principal’s assistance, shall send the documents of the business traveler in order to get employment certificate and residence permit.

-Stage 10 The Contractor, every month or upon services rendering completion, shall draw up monthly report in the form established in Appendix 8 and Timesheet for the Contractor’s specialists (Appendix 7.1),and Certificate on Performed Services (Appendix 15) (in compliance with Appendix 11.3.
+Stage 10 The Contractor, every month or upon services rendering completion, shall draw up monthly report in the form established in Appendix 8 and Timesheet for the Contractor’s specialists (Appendix 7.1)staying permanently in Tehran (Appendix 7.2_for the Specilaists sent for the short period of time), as well asCertificate on Performed Services (Appendix 15) (in compliance with Appendix 11.3.

-Trend 6: ServicesatthePrincipal’spersonnelsendingtoRF

-Appendix 4.6

-4.6.1 TheservicesonoperationsupportmayberenderedbytheContractoratpaceofitspermanentworkinRF, atthesametime, thePrincipal’spersonnelshallobtainservicesinRF.
-ThelistoftheServicestoberenderedbytheContractortothePrincipal, theirscopeandtimeperiodsforthePrincipal’spersonnelsendingtoRFshallbedeterminedbasedonthePrincipal’sApplication (Appendix 3).

-4.6.2 ServicesonsupportofoperationmentionedinthelistofpotentialareasofthePrincipalandtheContractorcooperationmayberenderedbytheContractoratplaceofitspermanentworkinRFinthefollowingcases:

-atarrangingIranianspecialistsparticipationinannualseminarsheldatRussianNPPsSitesontopicsofoperation, maintenanceandrepair, upgradingandetc.;

-forgainingtechnicalexperience, atservicesrenderingforBNPPinRussianFederationbyContractor/SubcontractorforcesandbasedonthePrincipal’srequest, theContractormayinvolvethePrincipal’sspecialistsforparticipationintherelevantactivities.

-4.6.3 ThelistandscopeofServicestoberenderedbytheContractorshallbespecifiedinadditionalApplicationsofthePrincipal.
-BasedonthePrincipal’sApplication, theContractorshalldrawuptheWork-OrdertotheContract.
+Trend 4 Technical Support and consulting at designing, construction and operation of new NPP Units with WWER-1000/1200.

+The procedure of the Principal and Contractor interaction at technical support of designing, construction and operation of new NPP Units withWWER-1000/1200 is similar to the procedures described in Appendices 4.1.1-4.1.4.

-APPENDIX 5 – Duties and job descriptionof Contractor’s permanent specialists at the Site/Tehran
+APPENDIX 5 – Duties and job descriptionof Contractor’s permanent specialists at the Site/in Tehran

-The general functions and duties of the on the site permanent representativesof design organizations and manufacturers of essential equipment are as follows:
+The general functions and duties of the on the siteContractor’s permanent representatives, including representatives of design organizations and manufacturers of essential equipment are as follows:

 Supervision over operation of equipment and systems in accordance with requirements of design and manufacturing documentation.

+Participation in BNPPoperation provision in compliance with the Technical Requirements to safety operation and Operation Manuals

+Performance of all duties and responsibilities within the scope of the approved Job Descriptions of the personnel

+Performance of works at their workplaces within the scope of the Job Descriptions on:

+Reactor compartment equipment operation and maintenance;

+Turbine compartment equipment operation and maintenance;

+EE department equipment operation and maintenance;

+Chemistry department equipment operation and maintenance;

+APCS department equipment operation and maintenance;

+MCR equipment operation and maintenance;

+Auxiliary systems equipment operation and maintenance;

-Agreement of temporary modifications in the equipment operation modes when availability of non-safety-related deviations.
+Agreement of temporary modifications in the equipment operation modes atavailability of non-safety-related deviations.

 Agreement of scopes of maintenance and repair of equipment during PPM conduct.